jakezmat/jakezmat/README.md

   <img align="right"  alt="GIF" src="https://media4.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" height="200" width="350" />
   <h2 align="center">About Me</h2>

-### Im a software engineer with experience in building full stack web applications.
+<font size="5">Im a software engineer with experience in building ***full stack*** web applications.
 When I'm not at my desk, I enjoy exploring nature, learning new skills, and experimenting with cooking and baking!
-My passion is experiencing life to its fullest so I'm always looking for opportunities to expand my knowledge and grow as a person.
+My passion is experiencing life to its fullest so I'm always looking for opportunities to expand my knowledge and grow as a person.</font>

 </div>

 <br/>
 <br/>